curl/curl/docs/libcurl/opts/CURLOPT_ECH.md

 the DNS.
 ## pn:\<name\>
-If the string starts with "pn:" then the remainder of the string should be a DNS/hostname that is used to over-ride the public_name field of the ECHConfigList that will be used for ECH.
+If the string starts with "pn:" then the remainder of the string should be a DNS/hostname that is used to over-ride the public_name field of the ECHConfigList that is used for ECH.

 # DEFAULT